austinlasseter/graph-db/README.md

 In the `testing` folder there is a script `covid19-calculator.sh` that demonstrates the process for one repository, ID #267690820 with name [covid19-calculator](https://api.github.com/repos/deptofdefense/covid19-calculator).

 Inputs for the analysis are not stored in the `clonewars-datascience` directory.
 The expectation is that they are stored in a parent directory outside of the current directory, according to a file structure laid out in `setup_analysis.py`.
-The necessaryy `json.gz` files which are the initial inputs should be downloaded from [Github Achive](https://www.gharchive.org/) using a shell command from the appropriate `data` folder, such as:
+The necessary `json.gz` files which are the initial inputs should be downloaded from [Github Achive](https://www.gharchive.org/) using a shell command from the appropriate `data` folder, such as:

 ```
 wget https://data.gharchive.org/2015-01-{01..31}-{0..23}.json.gz